erosson/unityUtils/README.md

 unityUtils
 ==========
 erosson's commonly used Unity code.
+See usage examples at https://github.com/erosson/testUnityUtils

 Add to a Unity project: